 2. What skills and/or experience would you bring to the Board?

-My biggest experience that I will bring to the Board is the ‘adapt to survive’ aspect of being an educator in an American public school system.
-I teach teenagers and adults in a critically underfunded district.
-Balancing conflicting needs of the students, their education, the school administration, and their parents takes a bit of adaptability, such as constantly trying to find better resources and improvising with the materials that the school provides.
+My biggest experience that I will bring to the Board is the ‘adapt to survive’ aspect of working in the public sector.
 All of us must navigate a variety of opinions and experiences in order to communicate.
 As a Board member, I will need to employ much of the same skill set, only focused in the fannish community.
 As well, I believe my work on Policy & Abuse can give me a unique glimpse into the back end of how projects like the Archive of Our Own works; I have seen firsthand how vital it is to have multiple committees work well together.